 Looking in life’s rear-view mirror can lead to guilt and regret, there is no denying that.
-But there are of course good things that can happen by looking in our past as well; like avoiding making the same mistake twice—or three times, or four, or five, etc.
+But there are also good things that can happen by looking in our past as well.
+Like avoiding making the same mistake twice—or three times, or four, or five, etc.

 Which brings us to our story for the day.
-I hope you f’ning like it!
+I hope you friggin like it!

 It was a few years ago now, but I remember it like it was yesterday….

 I was on my way home from work.
 Traveling the same two-lane highway I always traveled.
 Listening to some audio book about ‘Inner Peace.’